 As you go in and out of doors, you may inadvertently let a critter or two into your home.
 Open windows are common culprits, too.
 Check all your nooks and crannies to ensure you don’t have any mice or spiders living there rent-free.
 If you wait until winter and find moths in your holiday decorations, they’ll be more difficult to get rid of.
 Declutter during the fall and banish pests as you find them.

-Haul Away Summertime Trash
+Haul Away Summertime/Fall time Trash

 Summer is the prime time for home renovations and projects.
-As a result, you may have a few piles lying around your backyard that need to go before the first snow of the following winter.
-Fall is the perfect time to toss that junk.
+As a result, you may have a few piles lying around your backyard that need to go before the first snow of the winter.
+Fall/winter is the perfect time to toss that junk.
 You can even hire someone to do this for you.
 Plus, cleaning the yard is much more comfortable without the heat bearing down on you.

 Make Room for Holidays